Privacy and Security for Everyone, Anytime, Anywhere

-The organizers will hand out differently-colored index cards to represent the following categories: population, privacy issue, guideline, and methodology.
-Participants will take five minutes to individually fill out these cards with topics of interest to them and relevance to WIPS.
+The organizers will share a collaborative document with subsections representing the following categories: population, privacy issue, guideline, and methodology.
+Each category will be partially pre-filled with the populations, privacy issues, guidelines, and methodologies from our paper authors.
+Participants will take five minutes to individually fill out the shared digital document with topics of interest to them and their relevance to WIPS.

 Within Group Phase (10 minutes)

-The organizers will sort participants into groups and have participants compare cards.
-The groups will begin to match their cards with each other, pairing populations with study methodologies that might be appropriate, privacy issues to design guidelines, and so on.
+The organizers will sort participants into groups and have participants compare their responses.
+The groups will begin to create scenarios using items from the four categories with each other, pairing populations with study methodologies that might be appropriate, privacy issues to design guidelines, and so on.

 Summary Phase (10 minutes)